20 Essential Chinese Ingredients For Your Kitchen!

 Aromatics and Flavour Boosters

-When it comes to garlic, you'll be hard pressed to find any authentic Chinese dish that does not have it.
-As one of the pillars of Chinese cooking - and a mainstay in my kitchen both now and while growing up - fresh garlic is often chopped and used in a wide array of dishes including meat marinades, soups, vegetable stir-fries and dumpling fillings.
+When it comes to garlic, you'll be hard-pressed to find any authentic Chinese dish that does not have it.
+As one of the pillars of Chinese cooking - and a mainstay in our kitchens both now and while growing up - fresh garlic is used in a wide array of dishes. including meat marinades, soups, vegetable stir-fries and dumpling fillings.
 Its distinctive, appetite-inducing aroma and sizzle when being sauteed is always enough to get us running to the dinner table!

 Another essential Chinese ingredient is ginger.
-Ginger is often used as an aromatic in steamed fish dishes and also features prominently in popular dishes such as Ginger Chicken and Hainanese Chicken Rice.
-This fragrant herb can always be found in my kitchen and is widely favoured as it’s believed by the Chinese to have medicinal properties.
-I personally use it to make ginger tea when I'm not feeling great.
+Ginger is often used as an aromatic in steamed fish dishes.
+It also features prominently in popular dishes such as Ginger Chicken and Hainanese Chicken Rice.
+This fragrant herb can always be found in our kitchens and is widely favoured as it’s believed by the Chinese to have medicinal properties.
+We personally use it to make ginger tea when we're not feeling great.

-Scallions is another of the most common Chinese ingredients, with its green leafy parts often used as a garnish while its white parts are used to add a sweet onion flavour to dishes.
-Popular Chinese dishes featuring scallions include Stir-Fried Beef with Ginger and Scallions, as well as one of my all-time favourite breakfast dishes, Chinese Scallion Pancake.
+Scallions are another of the most common Chinese ingredients.
+Its green leafy parts are often used as a garnish while its white parts are used to add a sweet onion flavour to dishes.
+Popular Chinese dishes featuring scallions include Stir-Fried Beef with Ginger and Scallions.
+There's also one of our all-time favourite breakfast dishes, Chinese Scallion Pancake.

 Spices and Seasonings

-Sichuan peppercorns are popular Asian spice, harvested dried berries from the Sichuan pepper tree.
+Sichuan peppercorns are a popular Asian spice, harvested dried berries from the Sichuan pepper tree.
 With a fresh, citrusy flavour, they also deliver a numbing, tingling effect on the tongue that is best described as electrifying.
-Famous dishes that use Sichuan peppercorns include Mapo Tofu, Dan Dan noodles, and Mala Chicken.
+Famous dishes that use Sichuan peppercorns include Mapo Tofu, Dan Dan noodles, and Ma La Chicken.

 In traditional Chinese cooking, white pepper is the pepper of choice.
 It adds heat to dishes but is subtler and less complex in flavour compared to black pepper.
-I've found that grounded pepper loses its potency quickly, so grinding white peppercorns fresh will produce optimum flavour.
-Popular Chinese dishes using this ingredient includes Hot and Sour Soup and Salt and Pepper Pork Chops.
+We've found that grounded pepper loses its potency quickly.
+Grinding white peppercorns fresh will produce optimum flavour.
+Popular Chinese dishes using this ingredient include Hot and Sour Soup and Salt and Pepper Pork Chops.

 Thickeners and Binders